Defining Functions that Use UDT Types | Teradata Vantage - Defining Functions that Use UDT Types - Teradata Vantage - Analytics Database

 Teradata Vantageā„¢

-UDTs are custom data types that allow you to model the structure and behavior of data that your application deals with.
+UDTs are custom data types that allow you to model the structure and behavior of data that your application uses.

-Teradata also supports a form of structured UDT called dynamic UDT.
-Instead of using a CREATE TYPE statement to define the UDT, like you use to define a distinct or structured type, you use the NEW VARIANT_TYPE expression to declare an instance of a dynamic UDT and define the attributes of the UDT at run time.
+Teradata also supports a form of structured UDT called a dynamic UDT.
+Instead of using a CREATE TYPE statement to define the UDT, use the NEW VARIANT_TYPE expression to declare an instance of a dynamic UDT and define the attributes of the UDT at run time.